 3. Nothing is as hard as you think it will be

 Writing isn't actually that hard.
 It's obsessing over it being perfect and worrying about what others will think about it that is the hard part.
 Thinking about writing the blog post was often more agonizing than actually writing the blog post.
 Just do it.
 You'll figure it out once you get started.
-This is one of the key principles of success from my upcoming book If I Were Your Daughter. . .
+This is one of the key principles of success from my book It's the Depression for Me. . .
 Just Start.

 4. You learn from doing, not thinking

 You want to become better at posting content to your website, at writing, at being disciplined?
 Better actually do it.
 You're never going to be great when you first start.
 I know it can feel a little uncomfortable to post when you're not even happy with what you've created.
 You know it's not very good yet, and want to wait until it's great to show other people.
 The thing is, you're never going to become great without practicing.
 It's the art of doing that gives you the capability to become amazing.
 Just create something, and then keep creating, again and again.
 This reminds me of this video called The Gap that talks about the gap between where you are now and where you want to be- the only way to get there is to keep taking action.